Discover How Dry Needling Can Help You!

 Most of our patients report feeling little to no discomfort when undergoing dry needling treatments.

 This is comparable to a quick muscle cramp or ache.
-The 24-48 hours following a dry needling treatment may also result in muscle soreness, which should go away on its own.
+You may feel muscle soreness during the first 24-48 hours after a dry needling treatment.
+This will go away on its own.

-Sore muscles can be treated at home by applying ice and/or heat packs and drinking plenty of fluids.
+You can also treat sore muscles at home by applying ice and/or heat packs and drinking plenty of fluids.

 So, how will I benefit from dry needling?

 There are a large variety of musculoskeletal issues that can be treated with dry needling.
-When paired with our traditional exercise-based physiotherapy treatments and advanced manual therapy techniques, we have found that the vast majority of our patients achieved the pain-free goals they were aiming towards.
+Our physiotherapists combine dry needling with our traditional exercise-based physiotherapy treatments and advanced manual therapy techniques.
+In addition, we have found that the vast majority of our patients achieved the pain-free goals they were aiming toward after these treatments.

-After conducting a comprehensive evaluation to assess the nature of your condition, our Edmonton, AB physiotherapist will let you know if dry needling is the best course of treatment for you.
+After conducting a thorough evaluation to assess your condition, our Edmonton, AB physiotherapist will let you know if dry needling is the best course of treatment for you.

 We have used dry needling to treat several diverse conditions, from chronic pain sufferers to athletes experiencing delayed onset muscle soreness.